maksadbek/statsfornba/README.md

 * I used Postgresql and Kafka because I'm more familiar with them.
 But also I believe they're scalable and perfectly covers requirements.

+* I didn't know where to get team, player name, and season information and just added these into logs.

 #### API reference

 - `POST /upload`